 1. Making commitments

-At the beginning of each year, all IBM employees, including the Chairman and CEO and Senior Executives, make a Personal Business Commitment of the goals, both qualitative and quantitative, they seek to achieve that year in support of the business.
-These commitments are reviewed and approved by each individual’s manager.
-The Chairman and CEO’s commitments are reviewed directly by the Board of Directors.
-As part of this process, many factors are considered, including an understanding of the business risks associated with the commitments.
+All IBM employees, including the Chairman and CEO and Senior Executives, develop goals, both qualitative and quantitative, they seek to achieve in a particular year in support of the business.
+Beginning in 2016, IBM has adopted a more nimble and real-time approach to managing employee performance.
+Employee’s performance goals will be discussed with each individual’s manager regularly and updated as necessary throughout the year.
+The Chairman and CEO’s performance goals are reviewed directly by the Board of Directors.
+As part of this process, many factors are considered, including an understanding of the business risks associated with the performance goals.

 3. Determining senior executive compensation